alesr/tango/README.md

 # Tango
 [![codecov](https://codecov.io/gh/alesr/tango/branch/main/graph/badge.svg)](https://codecov.io/gh/alesr/tango)

-Tango is experimental matchmaking service written in Go that I built for fun.
-It handles player queues and match creation with a focus on concurrent operations.

 ## ⚠️ Heads Up

 This is an **experimental** project.
 I built it to explore some ideas around matchmaking and concurrent patterns in Go.
 While it works, I wouldn't recommend using it in production *just yet*.
 Feel free to poke around and maybe grab some ideas for your own projects.